 Finally, the University of Arkansas-Fayettville’s sole national championship on the basketball court was nicknamed “Hog Heaven” by Sports Illustrated.
 The school mascot for Coach Nolan Richardon’s Arkansas basketball team was the “Razorback” which is basically once again a wild boar.
 An avid college basketball fan at the time, that was a memorable championship for numerous reasons.
 One of the biggest was President Bill Clinton, an Arkansas native and his wife Hillary attended the national championship game.
 Okay now I’ll get on with the main discussion of this piece which involves pork as a food.

-Our Early Diet And Proteins
+Our Early Diet and Proteins

 Mom, who cooked for us most of the time, never prepared or served pork to my brother and me when we were growing up.
 That said, we could have it on occasion, particularly on our pizza (pepperoni) on Friday nights.
 Those Friday nights in Buffalo, which I have fond memories of, were our designated eating out nights where the cuisine was either Burger King, Chinese food or pizza and wings.